You will know that brain injuries may present in various ways ranging from developmental delays to cerebral palsy.

-Brain injuries may be reflected in various ways from developmental delays to cerebral palsy.
-Birth Related Brain Injury: A birth related brain injury can be caused from oxygen deprivation, poor monitoring, neglect in administering drugs during pregnancy or delivery, failing to perform a timely caesarean section (C-section), use of excessive force during delivery, dropping an infant, and other trauma to the head affecting the brain.
-Cerebral Palsy: Cerebral Palsy is an umbrella term encompassing a group of non-progressive, non-contagious conditions that cause physical disability in human development.
-Cerebral refers to the affected area of the brain; the cerebrum (however the centers have not been perfectly localized and the disease most likely involves connections between the cortex and other parts of the brain such as the cerebellum), and palsy refers to disorder of movement.
+Cerebral Palsy is not easily defined and is used as an umbrella term to describe a group of non-progressive, non-contagious conditions that cause physical disability in human development.
+Cerebral refers to the affected area of the brain; and Palsy refers to disorder of movement.
 CP is caused by damage to the motor control centers of the young developing brain and can occur during pregnancy (about 75 percent), during childbirth (about 5 percent) or after birth (about 15 percent) up to about age three.
 Between 40% and 50% of all children who develop cerebral palsy were born prematurely.
-Premature infants are vulnerable, in part because their organs are not fully developed, increasing the risk of hypoxic injury to the brain that may manifest as CP.
-A problem in interpreting this is the difficulty in differentiating between CP caused by damage to the brain that results from inadequate oxygenation and CP that arises from prenatal brain damage that then precipitates premature delivery.
+Premature infants are vulnerable, in part because their organs are not fully developed which increases the risk of hypoxic injury to the brain.

 Brain damage in premature babies